harshagarwal08/harshagarwal08/README.md

 ###

-<p align="left">I'm Harsh!<br><br>- 🔭 I’m working as a full-stack software developer at AlaanPay.<br>- 📚 Currently learning new tools and technologies used in Full-Stack Development.<br>- ⚡ In my free time I either scroll reels on Instagram or read articles on the latest trends.</p>
+<p align="left">I'm Harsh!<br><br>- 🔭 I’m working as a full-stack software developer at AlaanPay.<br>- 📚 Currently learning new tools and technologies used in Full-Stack Development.<br>- ⚡ In my free time I either scroll reels on Instagram or lift weights at the gym.</p>

 ###